>Archive : California Department of Parks and Recreation Archives - Page 3 of 7 -

 On a clear day, especially after a winter storm, views from Mount Diablo’s 3849 foot summit can extend to the …

-This beach is a great place to check out the California coast, tide pools and a picturesque lighthouse.
+This quiet and secluded beach is a great place to check out the California coast, tide pools, and a picturesque …

 This historic park lures hikers with its spring wildflowers and autumn color displays.